wilfredinni/pysheetComments/README.md

 # pysheetComments

-Comments for the Python Cheatsheet [blog](https://www.pythoncheatsheet.org/blog)
+This repository contains backups of the articles and comments of the python cheatsheet [blog](https://www.pythoncheatsheet.org/blog)